sasaki77/zabbix-epics-py/README.md

 # Zabbix sender for EPICS-CA

-This package allows to send metrics to Zabbix server from EPICS records via Channel Access.
+This package allows to send metrics to a Zabbix server from EPICS records via Channel Access.

 See [docmentation](https://sasaki77.github.io/zabbix-epics-py/)